3F/vsCommandEvent/README.md

 #### Automatic Version Numbering

-Still available versioning as you prefer. **Moreover,** with an vsCommandEvent you can handle versioning for most operations of Visual Studio.
+Still available versioning as you prefer.
+Moreover, with the vsCommandEvent you can handle versioning for most operations of Visual Studio.
 [Just try as you need](https://vsce.r-eg.net/doc/Examples/Version%20number/).

 ![](https://3F.github.io/web.vsCE/doc/Resources/examples/VersionClass.gif)